-The Internet of Things (IoT) is a system that allows sensors, devices, and machines to gather and share data by connecting to the internet.
-Several industries may benefit from these technologies, including healthcare, agriculture, retail, and transportation.
-However, IoT in manufacturing is the most crucial and consequential field.
-This article from Nexle Corporation will explain how the Internet of Things reshapes the manufacturing industry, including its advantages, disadvantages, and trending use cases.
+The Internet of Things (IoT) operates as a network enabling sensors, devices, and machines to collect and exchange data through internet connectivity.
+Diverse industries such as healthcare, agriculture, retail, and transportation stand to gain from these advancements.
+However, IoT in manufacturing holds particular significance and impact.
+In this article by Nexle Corporation, we will explore the ways in which the Internet of Things is reshaping the manufacturing industry, including its advantages, disadvantages, and trending use cases.

 Top 8 IoT Use Cases and Applications in Manufacturing